kshen3778/seqenv/README.md

 ### Troubleshooting
 ##### Compiling the tagger
-Having to compile code is a liability to installation unfortunately, but we don't have any other solution for the moment.
+Having to compile code is a liability to the installation process unfortunately, but we don't have any other solution for the moment.
 I remember that there were some complicated tricks to compile it on OS X, so you will have to figure that out if you are using a Mac.
 But with Linux hopefully it shouldn't be too difficult because we have a precompiled binary bundled now so you can skip this step !
 Unless it's a 32-bit processor, than again it's going to be difficult.

 In the case you get an error such as `ImportError: libboost_regex.so.5: cannot open shared object file` it means that `seqenv` tried using the precompiled version of the tagger but it didn't find the needed libraries installed on your system.
 In such a case you need to compile the tagger: